 Urban School Leaders Fellowship (USLF)

-In collaboration with the Fairfield County Community Foundation, and the Bridgeport, Danbury, Norwalk and Stamford public school districts, the Center developed the USLF in response to identified needs to develop the next generation of urban principals.
+In collaboration with the Fairfield County Community Foundation, and the Bridgeport, Danbury, Norwalk and Stamford public school districts, the Center developed the USLF in 2008 as a response to identified needs to develop the next generation of urban principals.

-The curriculum framework draws on the state’s common core of leading, with special attention to two domains: system thinking, and teaching and learning.
-The sessions are structured around essential questions such as:
+The curriculum framework drew on the state’s common core of leading, with special attention to two domains: system thinking, and teaching and learning.
+The sessions were structured around essential questions such as:

 - What does high-quality teaching and learning look like?